What is copyright?

-Creative Commons offer a range of standard licencing options from the most open to the more restrictive.
+Creative Commons offers a range of standard licencing options from the most open to the more restrictive.
 It is unlikely that you would need the more restrictive options of a CC licence.
-So, unless there are compelling reasons to do otherwise (e.g. contractual obligations) we recommend a simple CC-BY licence in order maximise dissemination and reuse of your data.
+Unless there are compelling reasons to do otherwise (e.g. contractual obligations) we recommend a simple CC-BY licence in order maximise dissemination and reuse of your data.

 To attach a licence to your data, simply include a statement in the metadata to the effect that the data is available under the chosen licence with a link to the full text of the licence.
 For example:

 - 'The dataset [insert name of dataset] is made available under CC BY License v4.0.
 The full text of this can be found at Creative Commons website's licenses section.'

 If your data has commercial value, contact the Technology Transfer Office (firstname.lastname@example.org) to discuss your options.
 For more guidance on licencing data, see the DCC’s How to License Research Data.

 Most funding bodies have policies on research data management and sharing.
 Make sure you are familiar with your funder’s requirements around sharing your data.
 Data sharing requirements are designed to serve two purposes: facilitating reuse and enabling verification.